MakeSchool-Tutorials/Game-Of-Life-SpriteKit-Swift3/P0-Introduction/content.md

 In this tutorial, you will learn how to:

-- Subclass *SKSpriteNode* and build a self contained simulation node
+- Subclass *SKSpriteNode* and build a simulation node
 - Programmatically generate a grid of sprites
 - Handle touch input
 - Manipulate a 2D array